Year 1950-1999

 1979: The winter war in Lolland, Denmark

 Snow conditions on Lolland, SE Denmark, early January 1979, as documented by local newspapers in Lolland.
-To the left a village is more or less buried by snow (1979.01.01), the illustration in the center indicate how some roads were affected by accumulated snow (1979.01.01), and the picture to the right shows a train stuck in the snow masses (1979.01.02).
+To the left a village is more or less buried by snow (1979.01.01), the illustration in the centre indicate how some roads were affected by accumulated snow (1979.01.01), and the picture to the right shows a train stuck in the snow masses (1979.01.02).

 In Denmark winters were generally cold since 1963, lasting until about 1980.
 One of the final cold winters brought with is a complete snow chaos in Lolland, SE Denmark.
 31 December 1978 a strong north-easterly wind was prevailing, flowing along the axis of the relatively warm and ice free Baltic Sea, taking up water vapour by evaporation from the sea surface.
 Cloud systems parallel to the main wind direction were beginning to form, and where these hit dry land in a downwind direction (Lolland), is began snowing on New Years Eve.
 The snowfall and strong winds continued for at couple of days, burying roads and buildings beneath a meter thick snow cover (see illustrations above).
 The remaining part of Denmark was not affected by this local, but long-lasting blizzard over Lolland.
 A similar, although lasting shorter time, can be seen in the satellite picture below.

 Satellite picture showing Denmark and part of the Baltic Sea to the east, January 6, 2003.
 The bright yellow colour of Denmark shows vthe ground to be snow covered.
-In contrast, the large forrested areas in southern Sweden stand out as relatively dark.
+In contrast, the large forested areas in southern Sweden stand out as relatively dark.
 Cold easterly airflow prevails over southern Scandinavia.
 Evaporation from the relatively warm water in the Baltic produces cloud systems drifting west and resulting in local blizzard-like conditions on the islands Falster and Lolland in SE Denmark.
 The picture covers about 600 km from south to north.

 Click here to jump back to the list of contents.